• Skip to primary navigation

 Posted on November 17, 2025 by Yong-Joe Kim

-A new project on “Acoustic Nondestructive Evaluation of Additively Manufactured Lattice Structures Based on Digital Twins” was funded by Nuclear Security Office (NSO) at Los Alamos National Laboratory (LANL).
+A new project on “Acoustic Nondestructive Evaluation of Additively Manufactured Lattice Structures Based on Digital Twins” was funded by Texas A&M University System’s Nuclear Security Office (NSO) supporting the Department of Energy Nuclear Security Enterprise and National Laboratories in execution of their missions as the relate to national security and service.

 Filed Under: Uncategorized